hyperledger/fabric/docs/source/peers/peers.md

-Finally, note that it's not really important where the peer is physically located --- it could reside in the cloud, or in a data centre owned by one of the organizations, or on a local machine --- it's the identity associated with it that identifies it as being owned by a particular organization.
+Finally, note that it's not really important where the peer is physically located --- it could reside in the cloud, or in a data centre owned by one of the organizations, or on a local machine --- it's the digital certificate associated with it that identifies it as being owned by a particular organization.
 In our example above, P3 could be hosted in Org1's data center, but as long as the digital certificate associated with it is issued by CA2, then it's owned by Org2.